Medicago rigidula: Habitat and ecology

 The plant species found in a terrestrial ecosystems, in habitats such as temperate forests and grasslands, Mediterranean-type shrublands, and rocky areas (e.g., inland cliffs and mountain peaks).
 They can also be artificially found in pastures since it is sometimes cultivated as forage crops.

 Thyme, a dominant aromatic shrub, affects the competitive status of different subsidiary plant species, namely the Medicago minima and the Medicago rigidula.
 When the Medicago rigidula is grown alone without a competitor, it tends to survive better in soil with thyme than in soil without thyme.
 This is different than its relative, the Medicago mimima, which can survive the same on soil with or without thyme.
 In comparison to Medicago rigidula grown on soil with thyme, Medicago rigidula grown on soil without thyme has higher biomass.

 Life cycle

 Medicago rigidula is an annual with flowers blooming in March and April.

 Flowers and fruit

 Flowers

 The flower of Medicago rigidula is yellow and bilaterally symmetrical.
 The flowers can consists of four petals, tepals, and sepals, or five petals, tepals, and sepals.
 The petals are often between 2 and 7 millimeters in length.
 Within the flower, there is a superior ovary and a hypanthium.
 The hypanthium provides a cup-like enlargement of the flower and surrounds the fruits.

 Fruit

 The fruit of Medicago rigidula is a spiral coiled legume with a single carpel that dries but does not split open when ripe.
-The fruits have hairs on them and are protected with thorn-like defense structures.
+The fruits have hairs on them and are protected with thornlike defense structures.
 The hairs on the fruits aid in seed dispersal by adhering to the fur and feathers of various animals.